 Instead of simply referring patients back to their doctors for pain management, sleep specialists now treat them for insomnia just as they would anyone elsewith sleep medication, cognitive-behavioral therapy, or both.
 But they won't get involved in pain care.

-"We try to keep the lines drawn," says James Wyatt, PhD, laboratory director of the Sleep Disorders Service and Research Center at Rush University Medical Center in Chicago.
+A Pain Patient's Bedroom MakeoverWhen anxiety took over her bedroom, Pat created a peaceful retreat Read more"We try to keep the lines drawn," says James Wyatt, PhD, laboratory director of the Sleep Disorders Service and Research Center at Rush University Medical Center in Chicago.
 "We're happy to fix patients' sleep problems, but we'll point out that they might want to see their doctor for better pain management."

 Relieving pain may improve sleepbut you might need help